facebook/react-native/docs/Animations.md

 familiar with.
 It accepts a function as its only argument and calls that function before the next repaint.
 It is an essential building block for animations that underlies all of the JavaScript-based animation APIs.
-In general, you shouldn't need to call this yourself - the animation API's will manage frame updates for you.
+In general, you shouldn't need to call this yourself - the animation APIs will manage frame updates for you.

 ### react-tween-state (Not recommended - use [Animated](#animated) instead)